jimasp/behave-vsc/README.md

   - In your behave config file, set `verbose=true`.

 - *How do I clear previous test results?*
   - This isn't that obvious in vscode.
-Click the ellipsis `...` at the top of the Testing side bar and then click "Clear all results".
+Click the ellipsis `...` at the top of the test explorer and then click `Clear all results`.

 - *Why does the behave command output contain `--show-skipped`?*
   - This flag must be enabled for junit files to be produced for skipped tests (which the extension depends on).
 It is enabled by default, so this override is there *just in case* your `behave.ini`/`.behaverc` file specifies `show_skipped=False`.